 This course introduces western civilization from pre-history to the early modern era.
 Topics include ancient Greece, Rome, and Christian institutions of the Middle Ages and the emergence of national monarchies in western Europe.
-Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in early western civilization.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.
-This course is also available through the Virtual Learning Community (VLC).
+Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in early western

-Western Civilization II 122
+Western Civilization II 3